Deregulation Pros, Cons, and Examples

 In the 1990s, state and federal agencies considered deregulating the electric utility industry.
 They thought competition would lower prices for consumers.

 Most utilities fought it.
-They had spent a lot to build generating plants, power stations and transmission lines.
+They had spent significant capital to build generating plants, power stations, and transmission lines.
 They still needed to maintain them.
 They didn't want energy companies from other states to use their infrastructure to compete for their customers.

 Many states deregulated.
 They were on the east and west coasts where there was the population density to support it.
-But fraud occurred with a company called Enron.
+California famously encountered a crisis after its attempt to deregulate.
+Eventually, the deregulation push ended after financial misconduct was revealed at energy company Enron, which had aggressively pursued the removal of regulations.
 That ended any further efforts to deregulate the industry.
 Enron's fraud also hurt investors' confidence in the stock market.
 That lead to the Sarbanes-Oxley Act of 2002.

 Example: Airline Deregulation